aaronbloomfield/pdr/labs/lab04/index.md

 ### Binary bit counter ###

-Write a recursive function that returns the number of 1's in the binary representation of *N*.
-Use the fact that this is equal to the number of 1's in the representation of *N/2*, plus 1, if *N* is odd.
+Write a ***recursive*** function that returns the number of 1's in the binary representation of *n*.
+Use the fact that this is equal to the number of 1's in the representation of *n/2*, plus 1, if *n* is odd.
-You may assume that *N* is a non-negative integer stored in two's complement.
-However, *N* will be passed in the standard decimal (i.e. base-10) format.
+You may assume that *n* is a non-negative integer stored in two's complement.
+However, *n* will be passed in the standard decimal (i.e. base-10) format.
 This should be a rather simple function that uses what you've learned about integer representation.
 If you find you need things like global variables or the `pow()` function to